SK-EID/smart-id-documentation/README.md

 found.
 9. The attacker sends the authentication request with the hash value `h2` to the Smart-ID authentication RP API endpoint.
-10. Smart-ID sends the authentication request to the end userâ€™s mobile device and asks to verify the VC.
+10. Smart-ID sends the authentication request to the end user's mobile device and asks to verify the VC.
 11. End user compares the `vc1` displayed on the browser to the `vc2` displayed on the mobile device and finds that they are equivalent and consents to the authentication.
-12. Attacker receives the authentication response from the Smart-ID RP API and returns this to the RP connected, associated with the attackerâ€™s session.
+12. Attacker receives the authentication response from the Smart-ID RP API and returns this to the RP connected, associated with the attacker's session.
 13. RP receives the authentication response with the signature on the hash `h2`, verifies that the signature is valid and creates authenticated session for the attacker, under the end user identity.